 Step 5: Planting

 Dig a hole slightly wider and deeper than the plant's root ball.
 Gently remove the plant from its container and place it in the hole.
 Backfill the hole with soil, ensuring the plant is at the same depth it was in the container.
-Tamp the soil lightly to remove air pockets.
+Tap the soil lightly to remove air pockets.

 Step 6: Watering